wrattler/wrattler-design/data-store/data-store.md

 record `(x, y, z)`.
 Then the type provider simply “forgets” the extra component `z` and passes the expected record to the program.

+To effect this in practice, what is exposed to the user are classes with
+members: these classes allow the type provider to convert the underlying types when a getter method is called, for example.

-Petricek *et al.* call this construct a *shape*: A shape is like a type, only with a notion that is a bit like subtyping.
+Petricek *et al.* call this construct a *shape*: A shape is like a “type of JSON, XML, and csv files,” and comes with a notion that is a bit like subtyping that is useful when parsing those kind of files.

 # Further reading

 -  https://doi.org/10.1017/S0956796818000035